shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/best-practices.md

 ## Build to our APIs

-To access Xandr's platform, supply partners must use our APIs.
-All system objects should be created and managed via [APIs](../digital-platform-api/welcome.md).
+To access Xandr's platform, Supply Partners must use our APIs.
+All system objects should be created and managed via APIs.
 Any Supply Partner who wishes to sell Deals must do so via the [Deal Service](../digital-platform-api/deal-service.md).

 ## More best practices